mqliang/kubernetes/cluster/anchnet/README.md

 #### Options:

-There are quite a few options used to create a cluster in anchnet, located at `config-default.sh` and `executor-config.sh`. `config-default.sh` is static information configured by caicloud admin, like node ip range, admission control plugin, etc. `executor-config.sh` is dynamic information configured by user and executor, like number of nodes, cluster name, etc. Therefore, most interesting options are in `executor-config.sh`.
+There are quite a few options used to create a cluster in anchnet, located at `config-default.sh`.
 Following is a curated list of options used in kube-up.
-For a full list of options, consult the two files.
+For a full list of options, consult the file.

 * `CLUSTER_NAME`: The name of newly created cluster.
 This is used to identify a cluster - all resources will be prefixed with this name.
 The variable is default to
   "k8s-default".
 E.g. the following command will create a cluster named "caicloud-rocks", and all instances (plus other resources like firewall) will be prefixed with